 The working group concluded, after conducting one of the most in-depth committee studies of litigation finance in the U.S, that expanded access to funding will benefit clients and lawyers, that funding should not undermine attorney independence, and that commercial litigation funding documents should be immune from discovery in court absent special circumstances.

 Claimholders should hope that judges and policymakers heed these recommendations when they consider proposed regulations of the litigation finance industry.

-William C. Marra is a portfolio counsel with Validity Finance, a litigation finance company headquartered in New York City.
+William C. Marra is a former portfolio counsel with Validity Finance, a litigation finance company headquartered in New York City.